andreysolovyev381/remote_exec/README.md

 ---
 * scp helper to remote host
-* from your local host cat binary of code to execute to remote ssh
+* from your local host cat binary to execute into remote ssh

 See ```./usage example public```